Welfare benefits news

 SMI payments will be made no matter how much or little equity there is in your property, and your property will not be valued for this scheme.

 You must pay as much of the loan (plus interest) back as possible from the proceeds of sale, after your primary mortgage and any other charges have been paid off - but any amount of loan still owing will be written off if there is insufficient equity in the property.

-Yes, but this is entirely voluntary.
+You can pay back the loan early, but this is entirely voluntary.
 There will be no early repayment fees.

-Can I opt out of loan payments at any time?
+Opting out of loan payments

-Yes, but you will have to repay any outstanding loan amount, plus interest, from available equity in your property when it is sold or ownership is transferred.
+You can opt out of loan payments at any time.
+But you will have to repay any outstanding loan amount, plus interest, from available equity in your property when it is sold or ownership is transferred.

 If you want to stop your SMI loan payments you will need to make sure you can pay the interest on the mortgage yourself.

-Yes.
 You can accept the offer of an SMI loan at any time, as long as you still receive one of the relevant benefits.

-The person who is your appointee or who holds Power of Attorney will be contacted rather than you being contacted direct.
+The person who is your appointee or who holds power of attorney will be contacted rather than you being contacted direct.

 You are likely to be contacted early July 2017 onwards - if you are on Pension Credit.